 Museum of Anthropology Acquisition Fund

 The Museum of Anthropology Acquisition Fund enables MOA to acquire new works and strengthen its collections.
 The fund also supports the processing of new objects into the Museum’s collection through photography and digitization, ensuring that works are available for the widest possible audience to access through MOA’s online catalogue and the Reciprocal Research Network.

 Native Youth Program

 The Native Youth Program (NYP) began in 1979 and is the longest running Aboriginal youth program in BC.
 The program offers summer employment and training to 6 urban Aboriginal high school students and 2 UBC students (as program manager and research assistant).
 The NYP aims to foster young Aboriginal leaders and gives them the opportunity to research and interpret their heritages in a museum setting and to connect with collections housed at MOA.

-For more information contact Charlotte Lawson, Acting Associate Director of Development, at firstname.lastname@example.org or 604-827-0006.
+For more information donating to MOA, contact Charlotte Lawson, Acting Associate Director of Development, at email@example.com or 604-827-0006.